 Nevertheless, this feature is known not to support all changes across releases and also, for compatibility issues with antivirus software.

 4. Use a different Windows user account

-Since your system can just as well be responsible for abnormal behavior at applications’ level, you might want to try signing out of your Windows account and then sign in with a different one.
+Since your system can just as well be responsible for abnormal behavior at the applications level, you might want to try signing out of your Windows account and then signing in with a different one.
 You can also try to use an Administrator account.

 Also, make sure that your system meets the minimum requirements for Adobe Reader to work.
 You can check this information on Adobe’s official site.